 Can You Get a Good Education at a Party School?

 You can definitely get a good education at a party school.
-Some of the top party colleges are also some of the best schools in the United States.
-The University of Wisconsin—Madison, the #1 ranked party school, was ranked as the #10 public school in the United States by US News.
+Some of the top party colleges are also some of the best schools in the US.
+For example, the University of Wisconsin—Madison, the #5 ranked party school, was ranked the #12 public school in the US by US News.

-UCSB, the #11 ranked party school, is ranked as the #8 public school and the #37 National University by US News.
-It’s part of the University of California system, which is composed of some of the top research universities in the world.
+Meanwhile, UCSB, the #12 ranked party school, is ranked both the #8 public school and the #37 national university by US News.
+It’s part of the University of California system, which includes some of the top research universities in the world.

-The University of Iowa, the #6 party school, has one of the best creative writing programs in the country.
+Finally, the University of Iowa—the #6 party school—has one of the best creative writing programs in the country.

-Also, not all students who attend top party colleges participate in the party culture.
+It's also important to note that not all students who attend top party colleges participate in the party culture.
 Even at party schools, there are many students who don’t party.
 Students who don’t party often find a community of like-minded students in their dorms or in various on-campus organizations.
-Especially at large public universities, there are enough students that you can find plenty of people who aren’t party animals.
+Especially at large public universities, there are so many students that you're bound to find plenty of people who aren’t party animals.

 How Do You Get a Good Education at a Party School?